-For curriculum programs, applicants are admitted if they are legal residents of the United States and are either high school graduates or possess the equivalent (i.e. GED or Adult High School Diploma).
+For curriculum programs, applicants are admitted if they are legal residents of the United States and are either high school graduates or possess the equivalent (i.e. GED, HiSET, or Adult High School Diploma).
 MCC also admits high school students who meet the eligibility requirements established by the State of NC.
 Students considered as undocumented immigrants are eligible for admission to MCC if they attended and graduated from a US public high school, private school, or home school that operates in compliance with State or local law.
 A student considered an undocumented immigrant with a diploma from an Adult High School that is located in the US and operates in compliance with State or local law is eligible for admission to MCC.
-A student considered an undocumented immigrant with a GED is not considered to have graduated from a US public high school, private school, or home school and is therefore not eligible for admission to MCC.
+A student considered an undocumented immigrant with a GED or HiSET certificate is not considered to have graduated from a US public high school, private school, or home school and is therefore not eligible for admission to MCC.
 International students may not be eligible for admission to MCC.
 MCC is responsible for performing student admission processing and placement determination.
-(SBCCC 400.2) Prospective students are encouraged to contact the Office of Admissions, Counseling, and Student Support Services for more detailed information regarding admissions as well as support with the admissions process.
+(1D SBCCC 400.2) Prospective students are encouraged to contact the Office of Admissions, Counseling, and Student Support Services for more detailed information regarding admissions as well as support with the admissions process.

 Admission to a curriculum program is based on criteria established to ensure students have a reasonable chance of success in their program.
-To be eligible for admission to a curriculum program or to enroll as a special credit student, an applicant must have an official high school diploma from a regionally accredited school, or a GED, or an Adult High School Diploma, or a transcript from a state approved (registered) home school or private high school, or a diploma from a correspondence or online school that is regionally accredited, or accredited by the Distance Education and Training Council (DETC), or is part of a regionally accredited college or university.
+To be eligible for admission to a curriculum program or to enroll as a special credit student, an applicant must have an official high school diploma from a regionally accredited school, GED, HiSET, or an Adult High School Diploma, or a transcript from a state approved (registered) home school or private high school, or a diploma from a correspondence or online school that is regionally accredited, or accredited by the Distance Education and Training Council (DETC), or is part of a regionally accredited college or university.
+Pursuant to 1D SBCCC 400.2(a), the college will not solicit or use information regarding the accreditation of a secondary school (high school) located in NC that a person attended as a factor affecting admissions to the college or to any programs of study, loans, scholarships, or other educational activity unless the accreditation was conducted by a State agency.
 When considering whether to admit an undocumented immigrant into a specific program of study, community colleges shall take into account that federal law prohibits states from granting professional licenses to undocumented immigrants; and students lawfully present in the United States shall have priority over any undocumented immigrant in any class or program of study when capacity limitations exist.